 RotorCrypt .SPG Virus is a ransomware infection - the malicious software that enters your computer silently and blocks either access to the computer itself or encrypt your files.

-You can't.
-At this point the .RotorCrypt .SPG Virus files are encrypted.
-You can only open them once they are decrypted.
+You can't without a decryptor.
+At this point, the .RotorCrypt .SPG Virus files are encrypted.
+You can only open them once they are decrypted using a specific decryption key for the particular algorithm.

 Yes, sometimes files can be restored.
 We have suggested several file recovery methods that could work if you want to restore .RotorCrypt .SPG Virus files.

-How do I get rid of RotorCrypt .SPG Virus ransomware virus?
+How To Get Rid of RotorCrypt .SPG Virus Virus?

 Cyber-security authorities, responsible for handling ransomware attack reports in different regions all over the world: